Sod Calculator guide

 How to use the Sod Calculator

-The Sod Calculator estimates rolls, slabs, or pieces of sod and converts that into pallet count using your supplier packaging.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+The Sod Calculator estimates rolls, slabs, or pieces of sod, converts that count into pallets, and gives a rough material cost when you enter a price per roll.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Sod Calculator